top of page

 1-2 tablespoons of finely chopped mint

-When the apples are cooked, pour them into a fine sieve over a large bowl.
+When the apples are cooked, spoon them into a fine sieve over a large bowl.
 Let this sit for up to an hour until all the juice is through.

 Don’t be tempted to push it through the sieve or your jelly will be cloudy

-If it’s ready, add the finely chopped mint – 1 tablespoon per 600ml of jelly.
+If it’s ready, stir in the finely chopped mint – 1 tablespoon per 600ml of jelly.

-Spoon the jelly into jars (you will get about 4 small jars from 1kg of apples) and store.
+Spoon the jelly into jars (you will get 3-4 small jars from 1kg of apples) and store.
 As the recipe says, it will keep indefinitely given a chance!

 While mint jelly is perfect for your Sunday roast, I've also added it to my pea and mint soup for that extra hint of mint.